williamjuan027/angular-animations-explorer/assets/post-content/advanced/route/route.content.md

 > _No specific demo for this, but if you haven't noticed, there are some route animations that are applied as you navigate from the home page to any of the posts and vice versa._

 Route animations refers to the animations that are applied to view transitions during a route change.
 As per the [Angular docs](https://angular.io/guide/route-animations), this is done by defining a nested animation sequence in the top-level component that hosts the view and the components that host the embedded views.
-This could also be applied to nested `router-outlet`s in your application, the animation trigger just needs to be applied to the `div` that wraps the `router-outlet`
+This could also be applied to nested `router-outlet`s in your application, the animation trigger just needs to be applied to the `div` that wraps the `router-outlet`.

-To demonstrate this, we will first need to wrap the `router-outlet` inside a `div` which will contain the trigger for the animation and add an attribute directive in the `router-outlet` that contains data about active routes and their states which is then used to assign an animation state value to the animation trigger based on the route configuration.
+To demonstrate this, we will first need to wrap the `router-outlet` inside a `div` which will contain the trigger for the animation.
+Then add an attribute directive in the `router-outlet` that contains data about active routes and their states which is then used to assign an animation state value to the animation trigger based on the route configuration.

 ```html
 <div @routeAnimations>